WEED CONTROL MEANS NEVER HAVING TO PULL WEEDS AGAIN.

 The better route to take when it comes to weed control and management is to first test the soil to find out if there are any nutritional deficiencies.
 You can hire a weed control specialist to do this for you.
 Based on your soil test results, a specialist will be able to formulate a treatment and maintenance program to help keep weeds at bay.
 He can also recommend best practices such as reducing soil compaction by aeration and mowing at the best level possible to encourage dense and lush grass growth that’s capable of crowding and snuffing out those weeds.

 A thriving lawn is able to outcompete weeds and avoid weed infestations.
 When weeds do make themselves present, it becomes a matter of maintaining a manageable threshold so weeds don’t take over your lawn or garden.
 Regular weed control and lawn maintenance goes a long way in keeping grass healthy and strong so your lawn remains weed-free.

-WHY GET PROFESSIONAL HELP FOR WEED CONTROL & YARD RESEEDING
+WHY GET PROFESSIONAL HELP FOR WEED CONTROL & YARD RESEEDING IN BEAVERTON

 Controlling moss and weeds can seem like an uphill battle once they get established in your lawn and effective control can be a lot more complex than you think.
 Reclaiming your lawn involves dealing with existing weeds or moss (or both) and correcting the conditions that invite them to grow.

 You need not worry though.
 ANT & GARDEN ORGANIC PEST CONTROL in Beaverton, OR can help with your weed or moss problem whatever the size of your affected area.
 Our triple-action weed control approach is a combined lawn feed, weed and moss treatment that selectively targets and kills weeds and moss without damaging the surrounding grass.
 At the same time, it feeds the lawn to encourage the growth of thick, healthy and greener grass to improve the overall look of your yard!